snoyes/anki-Multi-column-edit-window/README.md

 # Advanced Note Editor
 ## Description
 This Anki add-on merges two add-ons:
 * [Multi-column note editor](https://ankiweb.net/shared/info/3491767031) by HSSM.
-This add-on does not seems to be debugged anymore
+This add-on does not seems to be maintained anymore.
 * [Frozen fields](https://ankiweb.net/shared/info/516643804) by Tiago Barroso and Aristotelis P.

-Those add-ons seems to be incompatible, and creating a third add-on seems to be the easier way to have both properties.
+Those add-ons seems to be incompatible, and creating a third add-on seems to be the easiest way to have both features.

 ![Example](ex.png)